 Ductal Carcinoma in Situ: proliferating cancer cells still contained within the breast duct

 DCIS differs from Atypical Ductal Hyperplasia in that the atypical cell growth is now disturbing the stroma or supporting-framework cells of the duct, but has not yet penetrated the duct wall.
 Another way to look at it is that the new cell growth is occurring in a completely unpredictable way.
 This would suggest the presence of tumor cells to be the cause.

 Low and Intermediate Grade DCIS

 Low and medium grade DCIS implies that the cancer cells are growing at a relatively slow rate.
 People with low-grade DCIS face an increased risk of invasive breast cancer compared to people without DCIS, but it is unlikely to appear until after five years.
-However, women with low-grade DCIS are less likely to have a recurrence of the breast cancer or to develop new cancers.
+However, women with low-grade DCIS are less likely to have a recurrence of the breast carcinoma or to develop new cancers.
 Grade I or low-grade DCIS cells appear very much like normal breast cells or atypical ductal hyperplasia cells.
-Grade II or moderate-grade DCIS cells look less like unaffected cells, and grow faster than normal.
+Grade II or moderate-grade DCIS cells look less like unaffected cells and grow faster than normal.